Avalanche Press Homepage Avalanche Press Online Store

 The Dutch embraced the light cruiser as a compromise between their defense needs and their unwillingness to spend large sums on the fleet.
 And usually these ships showed all the problems of a compromise, summed up in the light cruiser De Ruyter, the Dutch flagship during the actual battles of 1942.

 De Ruyter had initially been intended as a heavy cruiser, bearing 8-inch guns.
 But in an effort to save money, she was downgraded to 6-inch guns and greatly reduced in size.
-Only one unit was built instead of the four initially considered, and so we have her three unbuilt sisters in the Spice Islands mix, the Gelderland class.
+Only one unit was built instead of the four initially considered, and so we had her three unbuilt sisters in the Spice Islands mix (and thus in Royal Netherlands Navy), the Gelderland class.
 The De Ruyter drawing has received a major upgrade from Strike South.

 When the Dutch finally started to build up their surface forces, they ordered a pair of flotilla leaders to support them in battle with heavier weapons and to serve as flagships.
-Since we've given the Dutch a large number of destroyers in Spice Islands, there needed to be flotilla leaders for them, and so we have four copies of the leader Tromp, here christened the Utrecht class.
+Since we gave the Dutch a large number of destroyers in Royal Netherlands Navy, there needed to be flotilla leaders for them, and so we have four copies of the leader Tromp, here christened the Utrecht class.

 Finally, there's one forlorn Great War-era light cruiser, Celebes.
 Never completed, she's a sister of Java and Sumatra found in Strike South.